vesterheim/vesterheim.github.io/_posts/2016-04-02-getting-loopy-gathering-of-nalbinders.markdown

 * Official Welcome
 * _What’s Next?
 Embellishing Your Nålbinding Workshop_ with Sue Flanders and Janine Kosel
 * Swatch display and Show and Tell on display
-* Book signing with Sue Flanders, Janine Kosel, and Donna Kallner
+* Book signing with Sue Flanders, Janine Kosel, and Donna Kallner from 11:30 a.m. - 12:30 p.m.
-* _New Age Looping Trunk Show_–Donna Kallner
+* _New Age Looping Trunk Show_–Donna Kallner at 1:30 p.m.
 * _ABCs of Teaching Simple Looping_–Donna Kallner
 * Tour of Vesterheim's exhibition _From Underwear to Everywhere: Norwegian Sweaters_
 * Evening gathering for working on projects or new skills